Faculty Diversity in Business Schools: 25 Years in the Making

 When you consider the changing demographics of college students, it is clear that the challenge of achieving faculty diversity is critical.
 Yes, we have quintupled the number of minorities with a business PhD to more than 1,500, but as of October 2019, just 4 percent of U.S. business school professors are black Americans, Latinx Americans, or Native Americans.
 Of our more than 1,500 graduates with a PhD, over 1,350 are on faculty in U.S. business schools, with the difference explained by retirements, deaths, and other career choices.
 Meanwhile, there are 1,500 U.S. colleges and universities awarding degrees in business.
 That equates to, on average, less than one underrepresented faculty member per college.
 The job must continue with an even greater sense of urgency.

-Bernard J. Milano is president of the KPMG Foundation and The PhD Project.
-He retires from both positions on December 31, after serving for over 58 years at KPMG and 25 years at The PhD Project.
+Bernard J. Milano is former president of the KPMG Foundation and The PhD Project.
+He retired from both positions in December 2019, after serving for over 58 years at KPMG and 25 years at The PhD Project.